 Do Senior Discounts Apply to Non-Resident Anglers Visiting Missouri?

-No, non-resident eligibility generally excludes senior discounts in Missouri; you’ll need a full out-of-state license unless specified otherwise.
-Check current fishing regulations and Missouri Department of Conservation policies for age-based exceptions and documentation requirements.
+No, non-resident eligibility generally excludes senior discounts in Missouri.
+You’ll need a full out-of-state license unless other rules apply.
+Check current regulations for any exceptions.

 Can Spouses of Seniors Share a Lifetime Permit?